The Benefits of Centella and How to Use It

 Centella is a small plant used in ayurvedic and traditional Chinese medicine.
 However, it is becoming more and more popular in the West too.
 Find out all about the benefits of centella in this article.

 What is centella?

 It’s usually sold in the form of tablets in health food stores.
 However, in some shops they also sell it as a plant to make infusions or even as a salad ingredient.

 The stalks are thin, its leaves are long and its roots are beige-colored.
 Its flowers and small and pink.

-Centella is grown over three months and harvested by hand.
+Centella is grown over a period of three months and is harvested by hand.
 Its scientific name is Hydrocotile Asiatica and it originates from India.
 This curative plant has thousands of medicinal properties.
 In the East, it is known as Gotu Kola.
 It has been used for around 3,000 years to cure different external and internal problems.